-Prefetch determines if prior exams are retrieved from the jukebox when a patient is registered in the Radiology Package.
+Prefetch determines if prior exams are retrieved from Tier 2 when a patient is registered in the Radiology Package.
 When active, prefetch allows quick access to prior related exams, because the exams in question have already been copied to short-term storage.
-When prefetch is not active, there will be a delay when a radiologist has to display a prior that has been archived on the jukebox.
+When prefetch is not active, there will be a delay when a radiologist has to display a prior that has been archived on Tier 2.